Reviewing literature for the research proposal

 - Noncoherence constructs the literature in terms of points of disagreement within a research program or body of practice.
 This way of constructing your contribution emphasises both the continuous nature of the field, but also competing explanations, disputes, debates, or contradictions in the methodological approaches, findings or concepts adopted.
 The study or practice situates itself within a contested field, and states its aims in terms of resolving or shedding light upon the debate.

-Golden-Biddle and Lock (1997:26-35) also summarise some of the different ways that researchers and scholars problematise the literature or establish the 'gap' in the literature:
+Golden-Biddle and Lock (1997:26-35) also summarise some of the different ways that researchers and scholars problematise the literature:

 The literature is portrayed as unfinished in a specific area.
 The author seeks to augment the field or fill a gap, rather than question its reigning paradigms in any significant way.